Kalle Løchen

 Kalle Løchen (9 May 1865 – 20 November 1893) was a Norwegian painter and actor.

 Biography

-Kalle Løchen was born in Fåberg (now Lillehammer), in Oppland, Norway, the son of cand.jur.
+Kalle Løchen was born in Fåberg Municipality (now part of Lillehammer Municipality), in Christians amt (county), Norway, the son of cand.jur.
 Edvard Martin Løchen and his wife Anne Elisabeth Grøtting.
 He was a brother of Arne Løchen, Einar Løchen and Hjalmar Løken.
 Løchen took middle school examination in 1881.
 He apprenticed with Wilhelm von Hanno and Knud Bergslien.